 34) Remove Drinks from Minibar and Bring Your Own

 Most cruise lines permit you to bring your own sodas and other non-alcoholic beverages.
-It seems that all cruise lines aside from Carnival will allow this, but check your specific ship’s policy for bringing beverages aboard to be sure.
+It seems that all cruise lines aside from Carnival and Norwegian will allow this, but check your specific ship’s policy for bringing beverages aboard to be sure.
 Then just ask your friendly stateroom attendant to empty out all of those expensive minibar drinks so that you can make use of the fridge.
 Once the fridge is clear, you’re free to chill down all of the beverages that you’ve brought onboard.
-And if your cabin isn’t equipped with a mini-fridge, just ask your stateroom attendant for an ice bucket to chill your drinks.
+And if your cruise cabin isn’t equipped with a mini-fridge, just ask your stateroom attendant for an ice bucket to chill your drinks.

 Shore Excursion Cruise Hacks